emanueljg/simplebit/README.md

 3. Set your provide directory and receive directory in *Settings*.
 	* The provide directory is where you put your files that you offer to other users in the channel.

 	* The receive directory is where other users' files are downloaded to.
-Defaults to OS default download directory.
+If unset, defaults to OS default download directory.

 4. Connect to a channel and choose a username in *Connection*.